roblaing/webgames/ricerocks/README.md

 <h3>Graphics</h3>

+One subtledy with making the images promises to be called via .then chains rather than directly was the writing for lives and scores vanished.
+The reason was the order that the background got rendered was no longer predictable, so the writeText() function had to be called from within the paintScene(imageName) then block.

 One of the advantages of modularity I discovered here is it that it improves testability, which I find fairly tricky in a game like this.